© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 Features include:

-* These three audio signals are connected in the following manner:
+* These three audio signals are

 The Audio